-Another difference is that we study heterogeneity in the size of the peer effect within naturally occurring social networks depending on the strength of ties between peers.
-Due to the richness of Norwegian registry data, we are able to demonstrate the importance of duration, intensity, and frequency of social interactions.
-Lastly, we show how the total peer effect estimate can be decomposed into a direct peer influence and an indirect snowball effect that accumulates within a network over
+reason is that fathers take leave for a limited amount of time and the period when reform-window fathers can take leave is far removed from when their brothers and colleagues are eligible for leave.
+Due to the richness of Norwegian registry data, we are also able to demonstrate the importance of duration, intensity, and frequency of social interactions across different social networks.
+Lastly, we show how the total peer effect estimate can be decomposed into a direct peer influence and an indirect snowball effect that accumulates within a network over time.